- Home

 5. Reduce interest on your debts

-If your plastic has taken a pummeling this Christmas, make sure you don’t pay more interest than you need to on what you’ve borrowed.
+If your plastic has taken a pummeling recently, make sure you don’t pay more interest than you need to on what you’ve borrowed.

 The best way to save money on high interest charges is to transfer your credit card balance to a new card with a lengthy interest-free period.
 Although there will typically be a balance transfer fee to pay, which is a percentage of the amount you’re transferring, the savings you’ll make in interest will usually far outweigh this cost.